 Why didn’t the 1st or 2nd Dynasty kings do it?
 And what about Sneferu?
 If the pyramids of Dahshur AND Giza were already there at the start of his reign, why didn’t he just call dibs on the Great Pyramid?

 Another structure that calls the whole lost civilization theory into question is the pyramid at Meidum.
 Its core structure resembles 3rd Dynasty construction techniques.
 But it utilizes the corbelled ceilings that can be seen at all other 4th Dynasty pyramids.
-It certainly seems like a prototype which links the 3rd and 4th Dynasty techniques together.
+It does indeed seem like a clear link between pyramids credited to the 3rd and 4th Dynasties.

 Were all Pyramids Tombs?